CaioCamatta/sol-script/README.md

-OP_GET_VAL,        // read local variable; expects an identifier at the top of the stack OP_TRUE,           // put Value true on the stack OP_FALSE,          // put Value false on the stack OP_ADD,            // add two numbers at the top of the stack, replace them with the result Value OP_PRINT           // print value at the top of the stack
+OP_GET_VAL,        // read local variable; expects an identifier at the top of the stack OP_TRUE,           // put Value true on the stack OP_FALSE,          // put Value false on the stack OP_BINARY_ADD,            // add two numbers at the top of the stack, replace them with the result Value OP_PRINT           // print value at the top of the stack
 ```